edalcin/BiodiversidadeDadosMetadados/20240417-anatomiaDeUma Ocorrencia.md

 Com duas amostras não localizadas – CTES e SPF, estas sete amostras se somam a amostra catalogada no herbário do Jardim Botânico do Rio de Janeiro, sob o número RB00177367 (“catalogNumber“), totalizando 8 amostras do que é considerado “uma mesma ocorrência”.
 Este é o cenário da relação do evento da coleta “Forzza 2843” com suas amostras:

 ![](http://dalcinweb.s3-website-us-east-1.amazonaws.com/github/BiodivDadosMeta/anatomia1.png)

+Agora começa a ficar “divertido”!
+Perceba que o conceito de “ocorrência”, segundo o padrão Darwin Core (DwC) é:

+>"An existence of a dwc:Organism at a particular place at a particular time."

+E, para identificar este fato único, no tempo e no espaço, ainda segundo o padrão DwC, seu identificador é o termo “ocurrenceID”, que deveria ser um identificador global único representando aquele fato no tempo e no espaço.
+Entretanto, na prática, não é o que ocorre.
+Como cita (NELSON; SWEENEY; GILBERT, 2018):

+>"…Depending on the properties being invoked, a herbarium specimen is at once an Occurrence and a materialSample, as each of these has overlapping properties.
+In many cases, an Occurrence could be considered equivalent to a herbarium specimen from a DwC per- spective; however, in the case of duplicates from the same organism, technically all of the specimens represent the same Occurrence and thus should all have the same occurrenceID…"

+Aqui deixamos claro que, tecnicamente, o correto seria que estas amostras da mesma ocorrência compartilhassem o mesmo “occurrenceID”, guardando sua individualidade nos seus “catalogNumber”.
+Mas não é o que ocorre: